GrandheMounika/Myretailsproject/README.md

-# Myretailsproject
+# Health care project
-This project is about data analyst,spark,pyspark,hive
+This project is about data analyst,sparksql,pyspark,hive,nifi,kafka,powerBI